rmorais01/leaderboard-service/README.md

 ## Testing

-To quickly test our deployment, we will use curl to post a few scores and then get the results.
+To quickly test the deployment, we will use curl to post a few scores and then get the results.

 Add a few scores, by running the following REST API with different player names and scores.
-You can update a player's ranking by posting a new score.
+You can also update a player's ranking by posting a new score.

 ```
 curl -d "player=Joe&score=85" -X POST http://<IP>:30025/api/setscore